+When designing a model architecture to solve an ML problem, from classical understanding, we choose a model that is rich enough to capture the underlying feature space without fitting too closely with the training data (or overfitting) and simple enough to avoid not being able to learn patterns in the data (or underfitting).
+The balance between underfitting and overfitting is widely known as \textit{bias-variance tradeoff} plotted on a risk capacity curve as in Figure \ref{fig:risk_curves}.
+From this understanding, we would want to find a "sweet spot" where the model has enough capacity to perform well on test data while keeping the training error low.
+Having a large model with zero training error is conventionally avoided, as stated by Trevor Hastie in~\citep{hastie_09_elements-of.statistical-learning}, "a model with zero training error is overfit to the training data and will typically generalize poorly” which is still a widely accepted notion.
 However, large NN are highly expressive and can efficiently optimize many parameters to fit the training data.
 Large number of parameters of the neural network, traditionally considered a case of overfitting, are better suited for generalization ~\citep{neal2019modern}.
-Further, Belkin et al.'s ~\citep{Belkin_2019} who coined the term \textit{double-descent curve} (\autoref{fig:double_descent}(b)) suggested that when training a model on the increasing function capacity (referred to the size of network) until the point of zero training error/interpolation, typically have high risk and poor generalization error.
+Further, Belkin et al.'s ~\citep{Belkin_2019} who coined the term \textit{double-descent curve} (left plot of Figure \ref{fig:risk_curves}) suggested that when training a model on the increasing function capacity (referred to the size of network) until the point of zero training error/interpolation, typically have high risk and poor generalization error.